Legal and Data Privacy Writer at TermsFeed.

-On June 4, 2021, the European Commission released the new EU standard contractual clauses (SCCs) to ensure the lawful transfer of personal data to countries outside the European Economic Area (aka third countries).
+On June 4, 2021, the European Commission released updated EU standard contractual clauses (SCCs) to ensure the lawful transfer of personal data to countries outside the European Economic Area (aka third countries).

 The old SCCs pre-dated the EU General Data Protection Regulation (GDPR) and, as such, do not reflect its stringent data transfer requirements, so change was necessary.